Mustafa-Muhamed-Mansour/Kora/README.md

 # Kora
-**Kora An application to know sports news in a country by country code, for example, "Egypt's code is eg"**
+## An application to know sports news in a country by country code, for example, "Egypt's code is eg"

 ## Built With 🛠